wolf81/composer/README.md

 ## Introduction

-Composer is both a layout engine and widget library.
+Composer is both a layout engine & widget library.

 With composer the idea is to create a Lua-like layout file.
 The layout file can be loaded and resized to fit a target area (e.g. the window).